moby/moby/contrib/man/md/docker-tag.1.md

 IMAGE [REGISTRYHOST/][USERNAME/]NAME[:TAG]

 # DESCRIPTION
-This will rename an image in the repository.
+This will give a new alias to an image in the repository.
 This refers to the entire image name including the optional TAG after the ':'.

 # "OPTIONS"
 **-f**, **--force**=*true*|*false*
-   When set to true, force the tag name.
+   When set to true, force the alias.
 The default is *false*.

 **REGISTRYHOST**
    The hostname of the registry if required.
 This may also include the port